Retort Supervisor's Course (Thermal Processing), incorporating Can Seam Analysis where relevant.

 The course includes practical training using the processing facilities (both water spray overpressure retort and manual saturated steam retort) at BNY Trading.

-A written exam covering the contents of the course and a practical examination of retort operations must be completed.
+A written exam covering the contents of the course and a practical examination related to retort operation must be completed.

 Download planned course program